Perform interior maintenance

 Clear off kitchen and bathroom counters.

-Eliminate unnecessary or small accessory furniture items (small bookcases, side tables, footstools, etc).
+Eliminate small accessory furniture items (small bookcases, side tables, footstools, etc).
 Make rooms look bigger.

-Repaint in neutral color such as Repose Grey.
+Repaint in neutral color or clean, fresh white.

 Reduce pet paraphernalia.